Liam Gallagher: Career

-Oasis (1991–2009)
+1991–2009: Oasis

 When school friend Paul "Guigsy" McGuigan invited Gallagher to join his band The Rain as a vocalist, he agreed.
 He was the band's co-songwriter, along with guitarist Paul "Bonehead" Arthurs.
 Noel has since openly mocked this writing partnership, describing them as being "just awful", and Liam also admitted that they were "shit".
 The band only rehearsed once a week and did not get many gigs.
 It was at one of their rare shows in 1991 at the Boardwalk in Manchester that Noel, having recently returned from touring internationally as a roadie for Inspiral Carpets, saw them perform.
 In 1993, Oasis played a four-song set at King Tut's Wah Wah Hut in Glasgow, where Alan McGee of Creation Records discovered them and signed them for a six-album deal.
 The band's debut album Definitely Maybe was released on 28 August 1994, and went on to become the fastest-selling British debut album of all time.
 Liam was praised for his vocal contributions to the album, and his presence made Oasis a popular live act.
 Critics cited influences from the Beatles and Sex Pistols.
 Liam's attitude garnered attention from the British tabloid press, which often ran stories concerning his alleged drug use and behaviour.
 In 1997, Definitely Maybe was named the 14th greatest album of all time in a "Music of the Millennium" poll conducted by HMV.
 In Channel 4's "100 Greatest Albums" countdown in 2005, the album was placed at No. 6.
 In 2006, NME placed the album at No. 3 in a list of the greatest British albums ever.
 In the 2006 book of British Hit Singles and Albums, the album was voted the best album of all time, with the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band finishing second.
 Q placed it at No. 5 on their greatest albums of all-time list in 2006, and NME hailed it as the greatest album of all time that same year.